afruzaakter/mastering-selling-machine/README.md

-Hi this is Razu Molla.
+Hi, this is Razu Molla.

 I am a student of Computer Science and Engineering.